shaunluttin/design-patterns/CSharp/README.md

 > If you aren't an experience object oriented designed, then start with the simplest and most common patterns.
 (Gamma et al, 1994)

+These are those simplest and most common patterns:

 * Abstract Factory
 * Adapter
 * Composite